by Anne Parsonage

 iii.
 Try to practice mindfulness (of your own thinking, speaking, feeling, and acting) throughout the day … try not to let the mind run on “automatic pilot” … avoid trying to “multi-task” as it is not possible for the human mind to focus on more than one thing at the same time.

 iv.
 Try to practice attentiveness (of what’s happening outside of yourself, in your environment) throughout the day.
-This helps to develop sensitivity, as well as a sense for the inter-connectedness of all things.
+This helps to develop sensitivity, as well as to develop a sense for the inter-connectedness of all things.

 v.
 Try to nurture respect/reverence for nature … for all of God’s Creation (for every sentient being … for all the plant life … for every molecule of existence) … it’s all a manifestation of the Divine.